Financial-Times/o-test-component/readme.md

 ## Usage

-This module should not be used by any teams other than Origami.
+This project should not be used by any teams other than Origami.

 Each release of this component is used to test a different scenario in the Origami services and tools.